pbrocks/block-options/readme.txt

 * Show or hide Gutenberg blocks based on <a href="https://wordpress.org/plugins/advanced-custom-fields/">Advanced Custom Fields Plugin(ACF)</a> Value

 ## Estimated Reading Time
 Word count is already available on Gutenberg editor.
-EditorsKit then extend this word count and display estimated count as well.
+Sidetrack then extend this word count and display estimated count as well.
 Using roughly 275 word per minute plus additional calculations based on image blocks, you can display better estimated reading time on your posts and pages.

 Powered by shortcode you can display the Estimated Reading Time on your content by using the code below.

-`[editorskit display="wordcount" before="Reading Time: " after=" min"]`
+`[sidetrack display="wordcount" before="Reading Time: " after=" min"]`

 * `before` : Text or element you want to display before reading time.
 * `after` : Text or element you want to display after reading time.